Scout-53/Scout-53/README.md

-- 👋 Hi, I’m @Scout-53 and am a 2nd year coomputer Programming student at Durham College
+- 👋 Hi, I’m @Scout-53 and am a 2nd year computer Programming student at Durham College
-- I'm much leaned into web-dev aspects and also and learning JS and Django.
+- I'm much leaned into web-dev aspects and thus learning JS and Django.
 - During my academic journey so far, I have collaborate with few close friends of mines and created an awesome automation script using selenium (python as the core language) and also I'm working on a portfolio along side it.
 <!---